-(1.8) $$v := -L^ \alpha(\overline{u})$$
+$$v := -L^ \alpha(\overline{u}) \tag{8}$$

-(1.9) $$\alpha(\overline{u} + hv) = (I - hLL^)\alpha(\overline{u}) + o(h),$$
+$$\alpha(\overline{u} + hv) = (I - hLL^)\alpha(\overline{u}) + o(h), \tag{9}$$

-One may also combine these techniques with line searches over the scalar parameter h or, even more efficiently in practice, with conjugate gradient approches (see for instance [9]).
-Line search corresponds to leaving v fixed and optimizing on the step size h, only recomputing a variation v when no further improvement on h can be found.
+It is also possible to combine these techniques with line searches over the scalar parameter h or, even more efficiently in practice, with conjugate gradient approches (see for instance [10]).
+Line search corresponds to leaving vfixed and optimizing on the step size h, only recomputing a variation v when no further improvement on h can be found.
 (The control applied at this stage is then the one for the "best" stepsize, not the intermediate ones calculated during the search.)

-There are many reasons for which the above classical techniques may in principle fail: the initial guess \overline{u} may be singular for ξ_0 , the iteration may fail to converge, and so forth.
+Of course, in general there are many reasons for which the above classical techniques may fail to be useful in a given application: the initial guess $\overline{u}$ may be singular for $\xi_0$ , the iteration may fail to converge, and so forth.
 The main point of this paper is to show that, for a suitable class of systems, a procedure along the above lines can be guaranteed to work.
-The systems with which we will deal here are often called "systems without drift" and are those expressed as in Equation (1.1).
+The systems with which we will deal here are often called "systems without drift" and are those expressed as in Equation (2).
 A result given below shows that for such systems (assuming analytic G) rather arbitrary controls provide the desired nonsingularity, and can hence be used as the basis of the approach sketched above.

-The next section describes the basic iterative procedure and proves a convergence result assuming that nonsingular controls exist.
+The next section establishes the basic iterative procedure and proves a convergence result assuming that nonsingular controls exist.
 After that, we state the existence theorem for nonsingular controls in the analytic case (a proof is given in an Appendix), and explain the application to systems without drift.
 Several remarks are also provided in the last section, and relationships to time-varying feedback design are briefly discussed.